emgal-aguirre/emgal-aguirre/README.md

 ### Hello, I'm Emily 👋🏼
  a Front-end Developer and designer based in Austin, Texas.
- I enjoy developing beautiful and functional websites.
+ I enjoy developing beautiful and functional websites and applications.

  - 💻  I’m currently working on gaining a Full Stack Development certification at The University of Texas.
  - 🌱  I’m currently learning the foundations of code.